godaner/brokerc/README.md

-brokerc is a cross platform publish subscribe client, including mqtt client, amqp client, http client.
+brokerc is a cross-platform publish and subscribe command line client tool, including mqtt client, amqp client, http client.
 # Install
 To install the library, follow the classical: